chrisspiterigdc/freebets-dashboard/README.md

 ---

-## STEP 7 — Post status to Slack
+## STEP 7 — Send status DM to Chris on Slack

-Post a short summary to Slack channel `C0AVBC6256C` (same channel as EPL brief for now — change if preferred):
+Send a short summary as a direct message to Chris, using Slack DM conversation ID `D04E1KBMEBX`.
+Do NOT post to any public or shared channel — this is a private admin status update.

+If sending to `D04E1KBMEBX` fails (invalid ID, permissions error, etc.), fall back to searching Slack users for "Chris Spiteri" and sending the DM to the matching user ID.
+If that also fails, post the summary to Slack channel `C0AVBC6256C` as a last resort and flag the Slack delivery failure in that message.

+Message format:

 ```
 *Dashboard update — [DD Month YYYY]*